-- If inside a safe building, stay there.
+If inside a safe building, stay there.
 Collect any emergency shelter-in-place supplies and a telephone to be used in case of emergency.
-If outdoors or in an unsafe building, proceed into the closest safe building quickly or follow instructions from emergency personnel. - Locate a room for shelter.
-It should be: - o An interior room. - o Above ground level. - Without windows or with the least number of windows possible.
-If there is a large group of people, split equally into several rooms. - Close and lock all windows (tighter seal when locked). - Close exterior doors. - Turn off air conditioners, heaters, and fans. - Close vents to ventilation systems if possible. - Make a list of the other people there and ask someone to call in the list to LUPD. - Turn on a radio or television and listen for further instructions.
+If outdoors or in an unsafe building, proceed into the closest safe building quickly or follow instructions from emergency personnel.

+- · Locate a room for shelter.
+It should be:

+- An interior room.

+- Above ground level.

+- Without windows or with the least number of windows possible.
+If there is a large group of people, split equally into several rooms.

+- Close and lock all windows (tighter seal when locked).

+- Close exterior doors.

+- Turn off air conditioners, heaters, and fans.

+- Close vents to ventilation systems if

+- Make a list of the other people there and ask someone to call in the list to LUPD.

+- Listen to TV or radio for instruction.